Cast Iron Dutch Oven: How to Bake Bread

 - Among the Gauls

 Bread was often made from spelt, barley, and millet flours.
-Fermentation was natural, using a sourdough starter, and baking took place in a cauldron lined with leaves or straw to prevent the bottom of the bread from burning.
-The bread was dense, very lightly salted, but nourishing.
+Fermentation was natural, using a sourdough starter, and baking took place in a cauldron lined with leaves or straw to prevent the bread's base from burning.
+The bread was dense, very lightly salted, but nutritious.

 - In the Middle Ages

-Cauldron-baked bread was mostly found among the less affluent or during military campaigns.
-A mixture of barley and wheat was frequently used.
-Fermentation remained slow, from a sourdough starter, but techniques became more refined.
-The addition of salt, which had significant market value, depended on available regions and resources – it was not systematic, and often less pronounced among the less wealthy.
+Cauldron-baked bread was mainly found among the humblest people or during military campaigns.
+A mix of barley and wheat was commonly used.
+Fermentation remained slow, using sourdough, but techniques became more refined.
+The addition of salt, which had significant market value, depended on available regions and resources – it wasn't systematic, and often less pronounced among the poorest.

 - Among transhumant shepherds (1930s)

-During their mountain migrations, shepherds would bake bread directly in a cast-iron cauldron over a bed of embers, using finer wheat flour and a little sourdough.
-It was simple bread, quickly baked over a high heat.
+During their mountain travels, shepherds made bread directly in a cast iron cauldron over a bed of embers, using finer wheat flour and a little sourdough.
+It was a simple bread, quickly baked over a hot fire.

 Learn more about cast iron cauldrons

-It's not easy to find whole spelt T150, millet, or barley flours.
-And to remain consistent with our approach, it's not just about choosing flours from ancient grains grown with respect for the environment: we also need to prioritize as traditional a milling process as possible.
+It is not easy to obtain wholemeal spelt T150, millet or barley flours.
+And to remain consistent with our approach, it's not just about choosing flours from ancient grains grown with respect for the environment: we must also prioritize milling that is as traditional as possible.

-We found Moulin des Moines in Alsace: a family business that has chosen to work with organic grains using traditional methods, still employing stone mills!
+We found Moulin des Moines in Alsace: a family business that chose to work with organic cereals using traditional methods, still employing stone mills!

 Here's the link to simplify your search : Moulin des Moines